uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 ### Risk Profile

 A pie chart with the percentage of formats at each risk level for the entire department.

-1. Make a copy of the Department_Risk_Levels sheet and remove any columns with 0%.
+1. Make a copy of the Department_Risk_Levels sheet
+2. Remove any columns with 0%.
-2. Remove the percentage from the risk column labels.
+3. Remove the percentage ("_%") from the risk column labels.
-3. Highlight the four risk level column labels and data row.
+4. Highlight the four risk level column labels and data row.
-4. Insert a pie chart.
+5. Insert a pie chart.
-5. Change the chart title to "Format Risk Profile".
+6. Change the chart title to "Format Risk Profile".

 ### Risk Change

 A bar chart with the number of formats at each risk level from the previous analysis and current analysis.

-1. Copy the Department_Risk_Levels sheet from this analysis.
+1. Make a copy of the Department_Risk_Levels sheet.
 2. Add the Department_Risk_Levels percentages from the previous analysis in the row above.
-3. Remove the percentage from the risk column labels.
+3. Remove the percentage ("_%")from the risk column labels.
 4. Convert the percentages to numbers (divide by 100, multiply by the number of formats, and round to a whole number).
 5. Add a column with the year to the left of the risk columns.
 Do not give it a label.
 6. Highlight the year column, risk column labels and data rows.